MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 If you use Group Policy to configure Office 365 ProPlus settings, you can enable the “Use a device-based license for Office 365 ProPlus” policy setting.
 This policy setting can be found under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

 > [!NOTE]
-> To use this policy setting, download version 4903.1000 (or later) of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) for Office 365 ProPlus from the Microsoft Download Center.
-Version 4903.1000 was released on August 28, 2019.
+> To use this policy setting, download version 4909.1000 (or later) of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) for Office 365 ProPlus from the Microsoft Download Center.
+Version 4909.1000 was released on September 5, 2019.

 ## Troubleshoot device-based licensing for Office 365 ProPlus